valryon/valryon.github.io/_posts/2012-05-15-culturez-vous.md

 **Culturez-Vous !** was an application for Windows Phone 7, that was providing one old or unused french word everyday.

-We had to remove it from the market due to our lack of time to update it but from May 2012 to Feb 2013 we had about 10.000 downloads.
+We had to remove it from the market due to our lack of time to update it but from May 2012 to Feb 2013 we had about **10.000 downloads**.

 ## The team